Mountain Lions

 Hoaxes

-Over the last 10 years, the Internet has made it exceptionally easy for people to generate mountain lion hoaxes.
-A hoaxster typically uses a legitimate mountain lion photograph taken in another state then claims the image was taken in Kentucky.
+Over the last 10 years, the Internet has made generating mountain lion hoaxes exceptionally easy.
+A hoaxster typically uses a legitimate mountain lion photograph taken in another state and then claims the image was taken in Kentucky.

 Some hoaxsters find it amusing to scare people with false claims backed by photo “evidence.”
-Others believe the information is true and spread it without questioning whether it’s real.
-Following are photos used in the most widespread mountain lion Internet hoaxes in Kentucky.
-Before forwarding a mountain lion “report” to your friends, first scroll down and see if any of the photos match.
+Others believe the information is accurate and spread without questioning whether it’s real.
+Following are photos used in Kentucky's most widespread mountain lion Internet hoaxes.
+Before forwarding a mountain lion “report” to your friends, scroll down and see if any photos match.

 mountain lion dragging a deer next to a camera

-Hoax: This is one of the most widely circulated mountain lion hoax photographs circulating on the Internet today.
+This is one of the most widely circulated momountain lion hoax photographs.
+This image was claimed in Kentucky or several other states in the eastern U.S.

-The Truth: This is a real photo - - but it was actually taken in south Texas on Feb.
+This is an actual photo—but it was taken in South Texas on Feb.
 15, 2009.

-mountain lion walking through an lane in a woods
+mountain lion walking on a trail in a woods

 black leopard walking through a grassy field

-Internet Hoax: The KDFWR has received many emails of the above image with repeated claims that the image was captured by a remote trail camera in Pendleton County, KY in December 2013 and Whitley County, KY in February 2015.
+The KDFWR has received many emails of the above image with repeated claims that the image was captured by a remote trail camera in Pendleton County, KY, in December 2013 and Whitley County, KY, in February 2015.